sharetribe/flex-docs/src/docs/tutorial/introduction/index.md

 and push your locally cloned Git repository there.

-Even though the first option is easier (i.e. just click the "fork" button in FTW-daily Github repo), the latter is the recommended approach for the actual customization work.
-Here's a rough guide on how to set it
+Even though the first option is easier (i.e. just click the "fork" button in Sharetribe Web Template Github repo), the latter is the recommended approach for the actual customization work.
+Here's a rough guide on how to set it up:

-up:
+// TODO: Update links

 1. Create a
    [Github repository](https://help.github.com/en/github/getting-started-with-github/create-a-repo).